Parker Dam State Park: 1985 Tornado

 A tornado struck Clearfield County during the 1985 United States-Canada tornado outbreak that occurred on May 31 of that year and destroyed a great portion of the forest in Parker Dam State Park.
 The tornado was rated F4 on the Fujita scale with winds in the park of up to 260 M.P.H at the time, however with the newer Enhanced Fujita scale this tornado ranks as an EF5 today.
 At the time of the tornado, not many people were in the park, although a couple of campers and boy scouts were on hand to tell the story of survival.
 This tornado escaped the news, due to no loss of life and its location.
 It was the longest-lived tornado of the outbreak that day in the state, staying on the ground for 69 miles, and stretching across Clearfield, Clinton, and Centre counties, and was one of four F4 tornadoes to touch down in Pennsylvania that day.
 The state used this as an opportunity to teach about how forests will regrow if left untouched after a tornado.
 Mud Run Road dissects the tornado damaged area.
 The land to the west of the road was left untouched and many large and bare tree trunks are left standing.
 The fallen trees to the east of the road were salvaged for lumber.
 The forest is regrowing at different rates on either side of the road, providing a study of the effects of man on reforestation.
-May 31, 2016 marks the 31st anniversary of the tornado event.